quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## Transitions

-Transition are a way to make your calendar come-alive to your end-user.
+Transitions are a way to make your calendar come alive to your end-user.
 When a calendar changes to a previous or next week/month, instead of just instantly displaying it, we can use the `animated` property to turn on transitions.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |